-The stools that come out of dogs and cats fed commercial pet food are usually unnaturally large and extremely foul smelling.
+The stools of cats and dogs fed commercial pet food are usually unnaturally large and extremely foul-smelling.
 They also seem to take forever to break down.
 By comparison, a raw fed pet’s poop is much smaller, has very little odor, and rapidly crumbles to ash, quickly and easily biodegrading back into the earth – just like the natural scat of a wild carnivore.

 #6: fresher breath